-The quote above, the first sentence on the BICOM website ‘About’ page, has been changed from an earlier version:
+The quote above, the first sentence on the BICOM website ‘About’ page, was changed from an earlier version:

 “The Britain Israel Communications & Research Centre is an independent British organisation dedicated to creating a more supportive environment for Israel in Britain.”

 The FAQs on the BICOM website are a deluge of lies, misrepresentations and fraud.
-The answer to the question ‘Why are there settlements in the West Bank?‘ asserts that
+The answer to the question ‘Why are there settlements in the West Bank?‘ asserted that

 “As Arab states refused to recognise Israel prior to the Six Day War, permanent borders were never fixed.”

-That is a blatant lie.
-Perhaps BICOM should check with the UN or look at a map.
-The answer also said
+BICOM should check with the UN or look at a map.

 “Most of the settlers in the West Bank went to a small number of large settlement blocs, which are located along the Green Line and around Jerusalem.”